 "Is it the heat or am I getting old?
 Will things never change?
-Will life always be so difficult?" he asked himself.
-He bent over to tie the sticks together.
+Will life always be over to tie the sticks together.
 He was about to lift them to his back and begin walking home when he changed his mind.